Bobby Scales: New York Mets

 After leaving the Cubs, Scales signed a minor league contract with the New York Mets on April 1.
 On May 12 he was released by the Mets.

 Japan again

 After his departure from the Mets organization he signed with the Orix Buffaloes.

 Post-playing career

 On November 9, 2012, Scales was hired to be the Los Angeles Angels of Anaheim' director of player development.

 Scales was hired by the Pittsburgh Pirates to be the organization's assistant fielding coordinator in 2019.

-In 2023 Scales was hired as a part-time analyst for road games on the Detroit Tigers Radio Network.
+In 2023, Scales was hired as a part-time analyst for road games on the Detroit Tigers Radio Network.

 Personal life

 Bobby's wife Monica has a doctorate in health communication.
 In 2005 Scales was named the Portland Beavers Community Player of the Year which highlighted the time and effort he put into helping the greater Portland community.
-He also is a substitute teacher at Milton High School in Alpharetta, Georgia during the offseason.
+He also is a substitute teacher at Milton High School in Milton, Georgia during the offseason.